 First, check that your MOT and service are up-to-date (and if they’re not, get them booked in quickly!).
-Next, why not take advantage of our 10-Point Winter Car Health Check?
+You can also take advantage of our 10-Point Car Check.
 It’s a great way of getting a second opinion on the key areas of your car like your tyres and battery.
 Or if there’s a particular area that you’re concerned about, then one of our free car checks could be just what you’re looking for.

 In terms of breakdown essentials, our must-haves are a tyre inflator, a puncture repair product and a motorist first aid kit.
 Products like these can help you to get you back on the road (or to your nearest garage, so that they can give you a helping hand).
 For added protection, there’s also Halfords Breakdown Cover, which comes with a range of exclusive benefits.

 Finally, particularly given the length of some of these amazing trips, it’s worth having a little think about your in-car tech options.
 A sat nav will help you to stay on track, a dash cam will give you added peace of mind when it comes to staying safe on the road and a stereo will give you a way to play that perfect road trip playlist.
 Sorted!